SriD647/Agenda-Planner-WEB-API/README.md

 DELETE | localhost:3000/agendaItems/:id                | Deletes a user agenda item by its id DELETE | localhost:3000/agendaItems/entireAgenda/clear | Deletes all agenda items of user
 ```

+All API requests should return a status code and a response body.
+Successful requests return 200 series status codes with the intended information as the response body.
+Unsuccessful requests return status codes of 400 series with an error message as the response body.

-## **How to run API request on POSTMAN**
+## **Examples of how to run API request on POSTMAN**

-The following are step by step instructions on how to run API requests on POSTMAN.
+The following are two examples with step by step instructions on how to run API requests on POSTMAN.
 Please visit their website for instructions on how to use browser edition and/or desktop edition:  <a href="https://www.postman.com/">POSTMAN</a>

 ### **Creating a user**